shipt/osmosis/README.md

 import { setupStore } from 'osmosis';
 ```

-the `setupStore` function takes in an argument that is just a custom hook.
-The custom hook will return a single object that represents a slice of state, and any functions needed to operate on that state.
+The `setupStore` function takes in an argument that is just a custom hook.
+The custom hook will return a single object that represents a slice of state and any functions needed to operate on that state.

 `setupStore` returns three variables